3,5-Dimethoxyphenethylamine

 3,5-Dimethoxyphenethylamine (3,5-DMPEA), also known as DMPEA-6 or as 4-desmethoxymescaline, is an alkaloid of the phenethylamine family related to mescaline (3,4,5-trimethoxymescaline).
 It naturally occurs in the cactus Pelecyphora aselliformis.
 The effects of 3,5-DMPEA in humans are unknown.
-The compound may be considered the parent compound of the substituted mescaline analogues (4-substituted 3,5-dimethoxyphenethylamines or "scalines").
+The compound may be considered the parent compound of the scalines (4-substituted 3,5-dimethoxyphenethylamines).